Amateur Concerns, Professional Needs.

 The lens became a favourite again performing flawlessly, especially for video, especially on the G9.
 My only complaint then was one of weight, but that was on the box.

-When packing now, I hardly ever think about the gear’s condition, only the level of gear needed* and its relevance to the job.
+When packing now, I hardly ever think about the gear’s condition beyond “will it work on the day”, only the level of gear needed* and its relevance to the job at hand.

 Dings and scratches?

 They have become a badge of my professional history.
-The 40-150 f2.8 has plenty, the older cams are all showing wear marks (with a variety of internal textures showing through).
+The 40-150 f2.8 has plenty of marks, the older cams are all showing wear (with a variety of internal textures showing through).
 The 8-18 has been dropped twice with only the hood showing any sign, the 300 has some mild scratches etc. Nothing I use regularly is “mint” anymore and nor should it be.

 Important basketball match?
-Yep, the less than perfect 12-40, matched with the 40-150 were automatic.
-Two of my most weathered lenses.
+Yep, the less than perfect 12-40, matched with the worn 40-150 were automatic.
+Two of my most time tested lenses.

 All good, because I did that.
-I used them and they have the scars to prove it. hey also have the images and generated income also.
+I used them and they have the scars to prove it.
+They also have the images and generated income also as justification.

 I think what happens is your mental measure of a bit of kit changes.

-I used to think about how it felt in the hand, cosmetics, tested sharpness, AF speed and occasional results as my gauge.
+I used to think about how it felt in the hand, cosmetics, tested sharpness, kit perfection, AF speed and occasional results as my gauge.

 I now only use the measure of results achieved.